RedHat-UX/red-hat-design-system/docs/accessibility/50-content.md

 tags: accessibility
 ---

-## Overview / See also fundamentals
+## Overview

+{% alert title="Note" %}
+This section covers content accessibility.
+Content authors should also be familiar with accessibility [fundamentals](./fundamentals).
+{% endalert %}

 ## Alt text